- Reasons to Elope at Mt. Baker

 Reasons to Elope at Mt.
 Baker

 Before we start talking about elopement planning and crafting your perfect, one-of-a-kind wedding day, let’s see if eloping at Mt.
 Baker is right for you!
-Here are a few reasons to tie the knot at Mt.
+I myself eloped at Mt.
+Baker (check out our gallery here!), so trust me when I say that it’s a phenomenal option 😉 Here are a few reasons to tie the knot at Mt.
 Baker.

 While the views of Mt.
 Baker are reason enough for an adventure elopement in this area, there’s another peak nearby that’s just as stunning!
 Mt.
 Shuksan – named for the Lummi word for “high peak,” is a wide arrangement of ridges and glaciers, just east of Mount Baker.
 From the Mt.
-Baker ski area and the surrounding hiking trails, you can see the most incredible sunrises over Mt.
-Shuksan – the peaks glow pink as the snow reflects the early morning light.
+Baker ski area and the surrounding hiking trails, you can see the most incredible sunsets on Mt.
+Shuksan – the peaks glow pink as the light refracts around the mountains.

 A lot of public lands – like national and state parks, require a permit when you have a wedding ceremony.
 But the great thing about national forests is that the land is much less developed, and there are typically fewer restrictions!